-At the age of 47, Vitali was rumored to be training again, whilst younger sibling Wladimir would resist any offer of a second fight with Anthony Joshua – according to Boente.
+At the age of 47, Vitali could be training again, while younger sibling Wladimir would resist any second fight with Anthony Joshua – according to Boente.

-This led to a cryptic tweet put out by Wladimir, which Boente was asked to comment on by WBN.
+This situation led to a cryptic tweet put out by Wladimir, which Boente commented on to WBN.

 The tweet read: “Since retiring from the sport, my brother and I are active in different fields of life.
-But neither of us want or need a personal ‘manager’.
+But neither of us wants or needs a personal ‘manager.’

-Boente has since ruled out the possibility of Klitschko making reference to him.
+Boente has since ruled out the possibility of Klitschko referring to him.

-“Our common company organized or negotiated all the fights, media rights, endorsement deals…etc. So this quote has nothing to do with me personally,” he added.
+“Our common company organized or negotiated all the fights, media rights, endorsement deals…etc. So this quote has nothing to do with me,” he added.

-Yet again, Boente was asked to give his final thoughts on the constant guessing game of whether either still hold the desire to mix it with the present top contenders.
+Yet again, Boente gave his final thoughts on the constant guessing game of whether either still holds the desire to mix it with the present top contenders.

 “No, I don‘t think that they would ever come back.
-Vitaly is happy as politician and Mayor of Kiev,” pointed out Boente.
+Vitaly is happy as politician and Mayor of Kyiv,” pointed out Boente.

-“He is healthy, financially settled and has many interesting business projects.
-He also described the good reasons why he retired.
+“He is healthy, financially settled, and has many exciting business projects.
+He also described the excellent reasons why he retired.

-“If he were ever to make a comeback, it would be totally incredible.”
+“If he were ever to make a comeback, it would be incredible.”

 The heavyweight division has never been hotter in recent memory as two of the best around prepare to trade blows on December 1.

-Deontay Wilder and Tyson Fury battle for the WBC title in Los Angeles to push Joshua for the top spot at 200 pound plus.
+Deontay Wilder and Tyson Fury battle for the WBC title in Los Angeles to push Joshua for the top spot at 200 pounds plus.

-Joshua, on the other hand, is left to await the outcome before deciding on his next opponent for April 13 in London.
+On the other hand, Joshua is left to await the outcome before deciding on his next opponent for April 13 in London.

 Phil Jay is Editor of World Boxing News.
 Follow on Twitter @PhilDJay.